- Adapting your strategy to suit the needs of your brand:

 This course is for Marketing Managers, and Content, Digital and Social Media Marketing Managers who are responsible for managing the digital and social media experience for their company.
 Also for account managers of Social Media and Digital agencies who manage the digital and social media experience for their clients.

 Helena has a decade of digital content experience for brands such as Amazon and Samsung.
-She currently works as a Senior Web Producer at Sony PlayStation.
+She currently works as the Head of Digital Experience & Strategy at Sony PlayStation.

 She has created content strategies for some of the world’s biggest brands, building content teams and marketing operations across B2C, B2B, brand side and agency side.
 In her free time, Helena can be found sitting on panels, judging the Global Content Awards and European Content Awards, and giving talks about the fascinating challenges of content marketing in an ever-expanding digital world.